cozis/microtcp/README.md

     microtcp_destroy(mtcp);
     return 0;
 }

-// NOTE: Errors checks were omitted for readability's sake.
-//       If you want to use this code, you probably want to
-//       add some checks!
 ```
 This should be pretty straight forward to understand.
 One thing may be worth noting is that `microtcp_open` behaves as the BSD's `socket+bind+listen` all at once to setup a listening TCP server.